Escaped Pennsylvania killer Danilo Cavalcante was planning to flee to Canada before he was captured, US marshal says – KION546

 Cavalcante answered investigators’ questions after his capture without hesitation, Clark told CNN.

-“Shortly after he escaped from the prison, he had hunkered down in an area that was very, very secluded, very, very wooded and he didn’t move for the first couple days,” Clark said, citing Cavalcante’s post-capture interview with investigators.
-“He survived on a watermelon that he found at a farm, he drank stream water, he was hiding his fecal matter under leaves and foliage so that law enforcement couldn’t track him.”
+“He had hunkered down in an area that was very, very secluded, very, very wooded and he didn’t move for the first couple days,” Clark said, citing Cavalcante’s post-capture interview with investigators.

-Cavalcante told investigators that officers searching for him nearly stepped on him three times – or came within yards of him – as he hid in the woods, Clark said, without indicating when these near-encounters happened.
+Cavalcante did not eat for the first three days of his escape, and when he did find a watermelon at a farm, he used his head to open it, Clark said in an interview Thursday with CNN’s Brian Todd.

+“He drank stream water, he was hiding his fecal matter under leaves and foliage so that law enforcement couldn’t track him,” Clark said.

+As hiding in the woods became tough, Cavalcante told investigators he considered surrendering, according to Clark.

+“He was becoming desperate,” Clark said.
+“But it wasn’t difficult because of the environment or the terrain, it was difficult because the law enforcement presence was increasing every day.”

-“Three times, he described that law enforcement officials almost stepped on him within 7 or 8 yards,” Clark said.
+“Three times, he described that law enforcement officials almost stepped on him within 7 or 8 yards,” Clark added.
 “That just proves to you how thick the vegetation and the foliage was.”
+He did not indicate when these near encounters took place.

-Cavalcante had been surveilling the location where he stole a truck from a dairy farm on Saturday, as well as a property where he stole a rifle this week, Clark said.
+Cavalcante was surveilling the location where he stole a truck from a dairy farm on Saturday, as well as a property where he stole a rifle this week, Clark said.

 The rifle Cavalcante took from an open garage Monday night added a heightened sense of danger to the search and the surrounding community.

+Investigators also played audio messages from Cavalcante’s mother, pleading for him to surrender.
+Clark said it’s not yet clear if Cavalcante also heard those messages.

+“Cavalcante stated that he had realized what he had done but he wasn’t willing to trade his life for it,” Clark said.

-Cavalcante escaped the prison by “crab-walking” between two walls, scaling a fence and traversing across razor wire before disappearing into the forest.
+Cavalcante escaped the prison by “crab-walking” between two walls up to a roof, scaling a fence and traversing across razor wire before disappearing into the forest.

 “This person had high capabilities that maybe a municipal prison isn’t always set up for but now we know we have to be set up for these things,” Josh Maxwell, chair of the Chester County prison board, told CNN Wednesday night.